Tshxlxfelx/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 - permissions forother users only chmod 753 -sets mode of the file to info chmod --reference= - mirror other directory chmod -R +1111 */ - execute permissions to all subdirectories of the current directory fo  users, groups and owner
+chmod 007 - permissions forother users only chmod 753 -sets mode of the file to info chmod --reference= - mirror other directory chmod -R +1111 */ - execute permissions to all subdirectories of the current directory for  users, groups and owner mkdir -m 751 my_dir - directory permissions